In one sentence:

 - For MSPs — Existing client base, PSA integration capability, sales motion focused on monthly recurring services.

-Capability is the axis where vendors most often deceive themselves.
-A reseller who has never sold software like yours, never carried recurring revenue, and has no technical bench is not going to develop those capabilities just because they sign your agreement.
+Capability is the axis where MSPs most often deceive themselves.
+A reseller who has never sold services like yours, never carried recurring revenue, and has no technical bench is not going to develop those capabilities just because they sign your agreement.

 Axis 3: Motivation